Cormac MacBaron O'Neill: Nine Years' War

+Later life and death

 When Hugh O'Neill fled Ireland in 1607, Cormac remained behind, riding to Dublin to inform the authorities of his brother's departure, and claiming he had no part in.
 His claims however were contradicted by the fact he had learned of his brothers intentions at Dunalonge, being only five miles from the garrisons of Derry or Lifford, both near Lough Swilly where the earl departed.
 Rather than informing either garrison who would have been better placed to prevent the earl from departing he choose to give the earl as much time as possible by riding to Dublin instead.
 As such he was arrested and remained in prison for the remainder of his life, although he was never charged with any crime and government officials privately admitted he offered no threat, but should be kept locked up.

+Cormac died during imprisonment in the Tower of London.

+Cormac remained in Ireland.
+By the end of the war, Cormac and Tyrone's relationship had become frayed.
+The historian John McGurk suggested that Cormac had become a political rival to his brother.
+On 15 September, Cormac travelled to Dublin to inform Chichester of the earls' departure and to petition for a custodiam of Tyrone's estates.
+Chichester was suspicious that Cormac took a full day to confer this news.
+Micheline Kerney Walsh, who argued that the Flight was a tactical retreat, stated that Cormac's absence from the Flight was probably pre-arranged with Tyrone, so he could prepare Ireland for the anticipated Spanish expedition.
+Cormac was arrested and imprisoned in Dublin Castle.
+Three months later, in December 1607, he was sent to the Tower of London.
+He died in the Tower in 1613.

+Marriage and issue

+Cormac MacBaron O'Neill married Margaret O'Donnell, a sister of Hugh Roe O'Donnell.
+They had four sons: Brian, Art Oge, Brian Crosach and Conn.

+Brian and Art Oge took part in the Flight of the Earls.

-One son, Bryan Crossagh O'Neill, was granted a small proportion of land, consisting of 1,000 acres, in Dungannon barony as part of the Plantation of Ulster.
-However, he was executed in 1615 for his part of the 1614 conspiracy.
-Another son Conn MacCormac O'Neill (or Constantino O'Neill) was an officer in the Spanish Army.
-Conn was considered the heir to the Earl of Tyrone by some, but this was not formally recognized because of the Crown's earlier attainder.
+Brian Crosach was granted 1,000 acres of land in Dungannon barony as part of the Plantation of Ulster.
+However, he was hanged in Derry in 1615 for his part in a conspiracy.

+Margaret feared for the safety of Conn, her youngest son, who was being sought by authorities.
+She succeeded in getting him to the Spanish Netherlands, and joined him there in 1622.
+Conn (also known as Constantino) became an officer in the Spanish Army.
+He was considered the heir to the Earl of Tyrone by some, but this was not formally recognized because of the Crown's earlier attainder.
-Bryan Crossagh O'Neill's mother was Margaret O'Donnell, who was a sister of Hugh Roe O'Donnell.

-Cormac also had a son named Art who took part in the Flight of the Earls.
+Another son of Cormac, named Sean, was a beneficiary in his uncle Hugh O'Neill's will.
+Sean was brought from Ireland to the Low Countries around 1612 or 1613.